The Web Health

 Such remedies as cortisone injections are considered when other treatments have failed to produce the desired effect.
 Doctors administer these special shots near the spinal cord, in the Epidural space.

-Cortisone is a strong medication that assists to release swelling.
-This could also relieve tension of sensitive nerves in your back.
+Cortisone is a strong medication that helps reduce swelling.
+This can also relieve the tension of sensitive nerves in your back.
 At times, it also has an interacting medicine that numbs an area that is painful in the patient’s body.

 Botox

 The second option is Botox injection.
-A study proves that through Botox injections, tight muscles found in your back as a cause of pain can be eased.
+A study proves that through Botox injections, tight muscles found in your back, which cause pain, can be eased.
 The effects of Botox wear off after about three to four months of injection.

 Traction